Pengalu/ESEEBotLib/README.md

 # ESEEBotLib
-Library for educational robot kits--- simplifies the use of H-Bridges to be more compatible with simple program commands.
+Library for educational robot kits--- simplifies the use of H-Bridges to be more compatible with simple direction commands.